 Margie’s installations demonstrate a commitment to experimentation and excellence.
-Cinematic Experiments (2019), Quartet (2007), Miss World (2002), Elasticity and Volume (1998) and Mobility in an Artificial City (1996) were highly praised and received substantial public investment from the Australia Council and Arts Council of England.
+Cinematic Experiments (2019), Quartet (2007), Miss World (2001), Elasticity and Volume (1998) and Mobility in an Artificial City (1996) were highly praised and received substantial public investment from the Australia Council and Arts Council of England.
 Funding for these projects also included A Science and Art – Production Award from the Wellcome Trust, London (2005), and an Arts Victoria Commission (2002).
-Her media artwork has been exhibited extensively including India, the USA, Cuba, Australia, Germany, the UK, Japan and Finland.
+Her media artwork has been exhibited extensively including in India, the USA, Cuba, Australia, Germany, the UK, Japan, and Finland.

 Margie has received many film and design awards.
 In 2014 she received an artistic leadership award from the Australia Council of the Arts.
 In 2013 she was nominated for an Arts Asia Award for her work with Attakkalari Center for Movement Arts, Bangalore.
 In 2005 received a Science and Art production award from the Wellcome Trust, London.
 In 2002 she received the John Truscott design award for her scenography with Ros Warby.
 In 1997 a Bessie award for light design for Lucy Guerin’s Two Lies.
 Margie was an artist in residence at the ZKM, Centre for Art and Visual Media, in Karlsruhe, Germany between 1999 and 2001.